tusharpandey13/loop_poll_api/README.md

 * It is capable of horizontal scaling on kubernetes as a single remote redis instance is used to track the report generation status across app instances.

-In my tests, generation of 1 report of poll data of 7 days took ~3minutes on my macbook.
+In my tests, generation of 1 report of poll data of 7 days took ~3minutes on my macbook with m1 chip.
 This time can be further reduced by using parallel pandas features.

 > NOTE: the ipynb file is present in the sample_data directory